Jumana-Yasmin/Task_report/README.md

-git commit: Save changes with a message showing what you changed. git push: Send changes from local repository to remote repository. git pull: Download changes from remote repository to local repository. this keeps you up to date with the changes someone else makes. git branch: used to create new branch. branches allows u to work on different versions of the projrct simultaneously. git merge: used to combine branches. is used to add feature branches into main branch. git checkout: To switch between branches. also can be used to restore specific versions.
+git commit: Save changes with a message showing what you changed. git push: Send changes from local repository to remote repository. git pull: Download changes from remote repository to local repository. this keeps you up to date with the changes someone else makes. git branch: used to create new branch. branches allows u to work on different versions of the project simultaneously. git merge: used to combine branches. is used to add feature branches into main branch. git checkout: To switch between branches. also can be used to restore specific versions.

-##Using GitHub for remote collaboration
+##Activities
+created a repository named Task_aifer and also created a branch named Day_1. created 4 commits in it. pushed the changes into the remote repository. cloned the repository to workon locally.